-The Law Society’s Professional Wellbeing Project is piloting a new solicitor-led peer support network and is inviting practice principals from across the country to apply.
+The Law Society of Ireland’s Professional Wellbeing Project is piloting a new solicitor-led peer support network and is inviting practice principals from across the country to apply.

-Director General Ken Murphy, said: “Peer networks are an invaluable resource and can provide a huge return on time investment for members by way of improved personal resilience, wellbeing and better stress management.”
+Director General of the Law Society, Ken Murphy, said, “Peer networks are an invaluable resource and can provide a huge return on time investment for members by way of improved personal resilience, wellbeing and better stress management.”

-“The Law Society’s pilot peer-support network will operate using the Balint method, which offers three simple objectives,” he added.
+“The Law Society’s pilot peer-support network will operate using the Balint method, which offers three simple objectives,” explained Mr Murphy.

 “The first aim is to provide a safe space to talk about the interpersonal and relationship aspects of working with clients.
 Secondly, it encourages members to appreciate the vulnerability and different perspectives of their clients.”

 “The Balint group comprises eight to 12 solicitors who can meet monthly in a neutral setting.
-Due to current restrictions in place, these meetings can be facilitated online, which means practice principals from across the country can participate,” Ken Murphy explained.
+Due to current restrictions in place, these meetings can be facilitated online, which means practice principals from across the country can participate,” explained Mr Murphy.